Oreet: Notable Oreet Customs

 It is claimed that Kong'ony (crested crane) was the first animal allocated a family.
 Hence Moi (Kong'ony) is regarded as the 'leader' and in child stories this is shown as the source of babies in a family.

 The Hyena (Kimageet, oreet of Tungo, korap oor) is claimed to have been the last tiondo to be allocated and comes along with several rules of favour (ostensibly to hide the fact that it was the last).
 Hence, even though the Nandi claim 'Cheptaab oreet age ne wendi oreet age' literally 'a daughter from one clan goes to another clan and belongs in the new clan', to mean a woman has no clan, the Tungo girls are permitted to retain their clan identity.

 Kiboiis is the largest clan in Nandi.
-It comprises two tottems ("tiondo"): Solopchot (cockroach), also known as Mende Keruus and Lelwot (jackal), which was praised as "cherotei keringet agenge en kabula" (believed to be Keppler), which is Oreetab Kibois.
-Kibois is used largely by two families: Kaprotuk and Kapchebwai.
-Other families with the clan are Kapcherige, Kaptot, and Kapcheptembur.
+It comprises two tottems ("tiondo"): Solopchot (cockroach), also known as Mende Keruus and Lelwot (jackal), which was praised as "cherotei keringet agenge en kabula" (believed to be 'ghafla'), which is Oreetab Kibois.
+Kibois is used largely by eight families: Kaprotuk, Kapchebwai, Kapkong'eluk, Kapkerebei, Kaptiireei, Kapcherige, Kaptot, and Kapcheptembur.
 Lelwek is normally praised in Kaprotuk, by their daughters but during Koito (prewedding).
 Solobchot is widely mentioned (less praised).
-Others use Lelwot interchangeably with Kaprotuk and Kapchebwai and regard each other as "oor mwendo".
-Earlier grandfathers especially from Kaprotuk were worried that the two families of Kaprotuk and Kapchebwai would "moiyo tiondo" (each will claim Lelwot is theirs).
+Others use Lelwot interchangeably with Kaprotuk, Kapkong'eluk and Kapchebwai and regard each other as "oor mwendo".
+Earlier grandfathers especially from Kaprotuk were worried that the two families of Kaprotuk and Kapchebwai would "moiyo tiondo" (each will claim Lelwot is theirs) so they allowed Solopchot to be used as alternative.